MiclAnglz/HairSalonDatabase/README.md

 • Store the details for the regular customers at the beauty salon and also the walk ins such as:

-  o treatment received
+  - treatment received

-  o date of treatment
+  - date of treatment

-  o price they paid for the treatment
+  - price they paid for the treatment

-  o the therapist that provided the treatment
+  - the therapist that provided the treatment

-  o customer details phone number, email, name, etc (walk in details were not stored)
+  - customer details phone number, email, name, etc (walk in details were not stored)
 In total 7 tables were created with multiple foreign keys for data to be extracted accurately using complex and simple SQL queries.